SladeBennett/web-s10-reducer-pattern-mp-start/README.md

 #### 👉 TASK 2 - Fix the App.js component

-You fill find **comments inside the module** to help you along, but broadly, the steps are:
+You will find **comments inside the module** to help you along, but broadly, the steps are:

 1. Import the reducer hook from React
 2. Create an object that serves as initial state